JAC A5 Plus: Specifications

 The A5 Plus is powered by a 1.5-liter TGDI turbo engine code named HFC4GC1.6E shared with the Sehol QX, mated to 7-speed DCT gearbox.

-Sehol Aipao (electric variant)
+Sehol Aipao/ Yiwei Aipao (electric variant)

 An electric variant based on the A5 Plus originally called the Sehol E50A Pro was also developed and was planned to be launched in 2022.
-As of March 2022, presales of an updated variant essentially being the final production of the Sehol E50A Pro called the Sehol Aipao (爱跑) was launched with a 64 kWh battery set producing a maximum power output of 142 kW and 340 N·m capable of a top speed of 142 km/h and 0-100 km/h acceleration takes 7.6 seconds.
+As of March 2022, presales of an updated variant essentially being the final production of the Sehol E50A Pro called the Sehol Aipao (爱跑) was launched with a 64 kWh battery set producing a maximum power output of 142 kW and 340 Nm capable of a top speed of 142 km/h and 0–100 km/h acceleration takes 7.6 seconds.
+After the discontinuation of the Sehol brand, the Aipao was rebadged as the JAC Yiwei Aipao under the JAC Yiwei (江淮钇为) NEV series.